chuycho/elchuychoAIO/README.md

 - kindred

 # Changelog (Only Lastest Update)
-- Smite activator
+- Smite activator fix 0
 - Fix some press button for thos how like to toggle pressed button on utilities
-- Added Rengar
+- Added Rengar, Katarina, Velkoz
+- jhin E after attack
+- Vayne changes to R
+- cait E slider = R notifier if killable